b. 28/05/1898 Carmarthen, Wales. d. 08/12/1985 Claro, North Yorkshire.

 During the Second World War he served in the South Atlantic and later on the Arctic convoys where he was a Strategical Officer of the Fleet flagship.
 For two years from 1940-1942 he was Commander of the Royal Naval College at Wills Hill, Bristol.

 In 1947, he was offered a post as a part time lecturer in the Maths Department, and was Warden of the Devonshire Hall of Residence, University of Leeds.
 He had married Marjorie Elisabeth Lea who hailed from Canada in 1932 and they had a daughter Bronwen.
 Evans and his wife retired to Yorkshire, and Evans was Honorary Secretary of the Albert Medal Association from 1966 to 1972, and a committee member of the VCGCA from 1972.
 He was also Vice-President of the Zeebrugge (1918) Association.
 He died on 8th December 1985 near Ripon, Yorkshire.
-His burial location is unknown though believed to be in Yorkshire.
+He was buried at St Andrew's Church, Kirkby Malzeard, Yorkshire on 12th December 1985.

 David’s medals including the GC (which he exchanged in 1971), British War Medal 1914-20, Victory Medal 1914-19, 1939-45 Star, Atlantic Star, Defence Medal 1939-45, War Medal 1939-45 and the 1977 Queen Elizabeth II Silver Jubilee Medal are still held in the family.